Gary Vay ner chuk?

-You repurpose because producing content is resource intensive (takes lots of time, cost loads of money, and uses lots of manpower).
+You repurpose because producing content is time and money intensive (resources).
 Because it is ‘resource intensive’ you want more results from the same effort.

 The work smarter not harder approach.

-My content marketing KPI’s (one of my KPI’s) are the amount of leads per hour per effort to produce said content.
+My content marketing KPI’s (one of them) are the amount of leads per hour per effort to produce said content.
 Right, lead/hour of effort.

 - Blog post – 10 subscribers

 Total – 32 subscribers – and 22 I would not have realized without repurposing content.

 Here are three ‘super size me’ reasons why you should recycle, repurpose, and reuse content.

 Because people consume different modalities of content throughout the day.
 E.g. audio on the commute, written at lunch, video at night.
 Each modality caters to different audience segment.

 Because you want to get in front of new audience, not possible with only blogging or doing video.